SAP/business-document-processing/doc_inf_ext_exercises/README.md

 The following steps will guide you on how to use Document Information Extraction Service UI to extract information from Invoices and Payment Advices.

-1. In the top right, click + (Upload a new document) and choose all the pdf documents in `data/Invoice` folder
+1. In the top right, click + (Upload a new document) and choose all the pdf documents in `data/Invoice` folder.
    <br>![](/doc_inf_ext_exercises/images/02_02_1.png)

 2. In the Select Document screen, drop Invoice files directly or click + to upload one or more document files.